DanielMaritim/Inheritance-in-JavaScript/README.md

 The 'extends' keyword is used to create a child class of another class ie the parent.The child will inherit/get all the methods fro the parent class.

 This help in code reusability and avoids duplication

+The 'super' keyword is used to call methods of the parent class It is used within a cinstructor function to call the parent constructor function